E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 `esdcs-ubuntu-img.tar` [esdcs-ubuntu-img.tar](https://drive.google.com/file/d/1KC3WvvtfOk1EqfyCcwYt11UYfv6uCh1o/view?usp=sharing)

-Then, to load the Docker image, go to the location where `.tar` file is present and run: (you won't need this if you used the `docker pull` command)
+Then, to load the Docker image, go to the location where the `.tar` file is present and run: (you won't need this if you used the `docker pull` command)

 ```bash
 docker load -i esdcs-ubuntu-img.tar
 ```

-**For Intel processor:**(Not tested yet)
+**For Intel processor:**(Not tested yet.
+Let us know if you face any issues.)

 Download the Docker image tar file with the following link.

 `esdcs-ubuntu-img-intel.tar` [esdcs-ubuntu-img-intel.tar](https://drive.google.com/file/d/1sWtr6MWsvSRsL9LkmINIU2ok0UTsdrWC/view?usp=sharing)

-Then, to load the Docker image, go to the location where `.tar` file is present and run:
+Then, to load the Docker image, go to the location where the `.tar` file is present and run:

 ```bash
 docker load -i esdcs-ubuntu-img-intel.tar